jboss-developer/jboss-jdg-quickstarts/openshift/README.md

 -------------------
 * Java 8.0 (Java SDK 1.8) or later.
 * Maven 3.0 or later.
 You must also [configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts).
-* OpenShift Container Platform 3.11 or later.
+* minishift with OpenShift Container Platform 3.10 or later.
+Use minishift to create local OpenShift clusters to work with these quickstart tutorials.
 * An `oc` client in your `$PATH`.
 * Red Hat customer account.
 You must have valid credentials to pull resources from _registry.redhat.io_.

 Setting Up Minishift
 --------------------
-Install and configure minishift to create a local OpenShift cluster for working with these quickstart tutorials.

 1. Download and install minishift.
 >The [Red Hat Container Development Kit](https://developers.redhat.com/products/cdk/overview/) includes minishift.